How to Avoid CTV Ad Fraud and Fake Content

 To help advertisers further meet their specific audience targeting and brand safety goals, we’ve created brand safety and suitability categories purpose-built for CTV.
 These categories can be combined with channel and content targeting using CTV-specific categories:

 - Our “Safe from Fake Content” category keeps you from running on non-streaming environments such as screensavers or mobile apps—places that should never serve a CTV ad.
+With few unverified apps available, this can still happen on seemingly "legitimate" apps.
 This category will also give you the best and most robust results from our Transparency Report for CTV.

 - Our broader “Safe from” category prevents your CTV ads from running on anime, blind inventory, kids' content, news, sensitive content, and unprofessional content.